 4 Pennsylvania Plaza, New York, NY

-Madison Square Garden is a multi-purpose indoor arena in midtown Manhattan situated atop Pennsylvania Station.
-The Garden is used for professional basketball and ice hockey, as well as boxing, concerts, ice shows, circuses, and other forms of sports and entertainment.
-Opening on February 11, 1968, it is now considered to be the oldest, and most active major sporting facility in the New York metropolitan area.
+Madison Square Garden is a multi-purpose indoor arena in midtown situated atop Pennsylvania Station.
+The Garden is used for pro basketball and ice hockey, as well as boxing, concerts, ice shows, circuses, and more.
+Since opening in 1968, it's the oldest, and most active major sporting facility in the New York metropolitan area.

 |Carnegie Hall - .6 miles